 Keep these in mind when you're picking your first longboard, and you'll be fine!

-The Nahoa Longboard was designed to help anyone get started with longboarding.
-This 41 inch beauty is a mix of bamboo and maple, giving you both sturdiness and sufficient flex for a comfortable, buttery smooth ride as you get started.
+Our longboards are designed to help anyone get started with longboarding.
+Our construct of vertically laminated bamboo and maple has been proven over time.
+It gives a comfortable, stable ride.
 And when you're ready to learn some tricks, we got you covered as well.
-We've added two kicktails to this symmetrical board, with a slight concave to give you more pop-ability.
+We've added two kicktails to this symmetrical board, with a slight concave to give you more pop.

 Price was also a factor we deeply considered.
 We don't want you burning holes in your pockets for a starting longboard.
-That's why the Nahoa Longboard is competitively priced at $177 compared to the average price of $450.
+That's why our longboards are competitively priced at $247 compared to the average price of $450.

-To date, we have helped hundreds of satisfied customers get started with the Nahoa Longboard.
-But don't just take our word for it - check out our reviews and Instagram page.
+To date, we have helped thousands of satisfied customers get started with the longboarding.
+But don't just take our word for it - check out our reviews on our product page.